TEALSK12/introduction-to-computer-science/lesson_65.md

   * Use the skills developed throughout the course to implement a medium- to large-scale software project
   * Realistically evaluate progress during software development and identify when cuts are necessary
   * Prioritize features and scenarios and choose which should be eliminated or modified if/when resources and/or time become limited
+  * Record time taken for tasks, and lessons learnt in the process, to help refine estimates
+  * Record iterations of prototyping

+  ---

+#### Emphasize with students ...
+#### Curriculum Competencies - Prototype, Test, and Make

+From Lessons 6.3 to 6.5 you will be practicing an "Agile" iterative and incremental project management workflow.
+Now it's time to start following your plan.
+You can finally start "coding", and testing!
+Remember that not all tasks involve coding.
+Take note of the time it takes you to complete each task (this will help you make better estimates in the future).
+Estimating time for tasks can be difficult to do.
+This will get better with experience.

+---

 ## Materials/Preparation